-We participate in research projects in collaboration with universities, research institutes and private companies in Greece and abroad, covering a wide range of applications between food and the environment.
-Require today the catalogue of analyses and services for the development of research and innovation actions.
+We participate in research projects in collaboration with universities, research institutes, and private companies in Greece and abroad, covering a wide range of applications between food and the environment.
+Require today the catalog of analyses and services for the development of research and innovation actions.

 COVID-19 pandemic: food & environment (2020-ongoing).
 Funding: Galanakis Laboratories, Greece